nirelbz/nirelbz.github.io/gettingstarted.md

 <details>
   <summary>Show details</summary>

-If you named your project correctly and made an edit to the config file, your website should be ready in a minute or two at `https://YOURUSERNAME.github.io`.
+<p>If you named your project correctly and made an edit to the config file, your website should be ready in a minute or two at `https://YOURUSERNAME.github.io`.
 Every time you make a change to any file, your website will get rebuilt and should be updated in about a minute or so.
-Your website will be initialized with several sample blog posts and a couple other pages.
+Your website will be initialized with several sample blog posts and a couple other pages.</p>

 </details>